 One of the big reasons many photographers get into film photography is for medium format.
 It’s no secret that medium format cameras produce the highest-resolution and quality images on film.

-Those times are changing, with some 35mm cameras easily beating even medium format in terms of resolution and dynamic range.
-But there’s still something romantic about medium format that keeps photographers coming back to (and drooling over) these cameras.
+But there’s still something romantic about using medium format film that keeps photographers coming back to (and drooling over) these cameras.

-In this guide, we’re going to go over everything there is to know about medium format cameras.
+In this guide, we’re going to go over everything there is to know about medium format film photography.
 Including how to choose your first medium format camera, what kind of film to buy, and perhaps a couple of reasons why you may wish to stick with 35mm.

 What is medium format?